Skip to main content

 Speaking of Health

-Hair loss may seem like a small price to pay for the chemotherapy that works to prevent cancer from coming back.
-But for many patients, it’s tough on their self-image, and a constant reminder of the disease.
-Scalp cooling therapy helps protect a patient’s privacy, and can improve self-esteem and attitude toward treatment.
+Hair loss may seem like a small price to pay in exchange for chemotherapy aimed at treating cancer or preventing it from returning.
+But for some patients, hair loss damages their self-image and serves as a constant reminder of the disease.
+Scalp cooling therapy helps protect a patient's privacy by reducing the visible effects of cancer treatment, and can improve patients' self-esteem and attitude toward treatment.

-Scalp cooling therapy uses an FDA-approved cooling cap with cold liquid circulating through it and is connected to a computer that maintains the temperature of the cap at around 32 degrees Fahrenheit.
-The cap also has a covering that keeps it in place and the temperature constant.
+Scalp cooling therapy uses a Food and Drug Administration-approved cooling cap that covers the patient's hair and has cold liquid circulating through it.
+The cap is connected to a computer that maintains the temperature of the liquid at around 32 degrees Fahrenheit.
+The cap has a covering that keeps it in place and the temperature constant.

-A patient will wear the cap for 30 minutes before their chemotherapy treatment, throughout the chemo session and for 90 to 120 minutes afterward.
-A study conducted on women using the cooling caps while undergoing chemotherapy for breast cancer showed that 66% experienced hair loss of 50% or less.
-The entire group of women who didn’t use the caps lost more than half of their hair.
+Usually, patients wear the cap for 30 minutes before their chemotherapy treatments, throughout the chemotherapy session and for 90 to 120 minutes afterward.
+A study conducted on women using the cooling caps while undergoing chemotherapy for breast cancer showed that 66% lost 50% or less of their hair.
+This was compared to women who didn't use the caps, with all women in that group losing more than 50% of their hair.

-Minor side effects may include chills, headaches, scalp irritation, and neck and shoulder discomfort.
+Side effects of scalp cooling therapy are minor and may include chills, headaches, scalp irritation, and neck and shoulder discomfort.

 Amrit Singh, M.B.B.S., is an oncologist in Fairmont, Mankato and New Prague, Minnesota.